Using the Pulse Engine

 Generally, your PDWare representative will work with you on setting up Pulse Engine rules or notifications, though SQL-savvy customers can and do set up automations themselves.

-You can make the item active (using the Active checkbox), have an email sent when the item is executed (using the Send Email checkbox), and specify the run interval timing.
-Be sure to enter a “Last Run” date and time (even for a new item) to represent the last time the event would’ve run, for the new Pulse item to run properly.
+To have an email sent when the item is executed, check the Send Email checkbox and specify the run interval timing.
+[Note: Be sure to enter a “Last Run” date and time (even for a new item) to represent the last time the event would have run.
+Otherwise, the new Pulse item will not run properly.]

 To have the notification sent to the Messages Center of the recipient (via the envelope icon in the top right of the ResourceFirst main icon row), click the “By Pulse Feed” checkbox.
 You can have messages sent via email, Pulse Feed, or both.